Petaris/Passgen/README.md

 -Allow user to specify how many times a character is repeated -Allow user to seed with input
 -Allow user to print phonetics as an option  (X)
+-Give an option for Cisco safe passwords, no "?"
+(X)